 Greenwich, Connecticut-based AQR Capital Management is the fourth biggest fund in the world with $60.8 billion in AUM.
 It employs about 1,000 people in Greenwich, Chicago, Boston, Los Angeles, London, Tokyo, Hong Kong, and Frankfurt.
 AQR Capital Management uses quantitative analysis and computer models to make investment decisions.

 3- Man Group

 Man Group is the only non-US hedge fund on this list.
-London-based Man Group traces its origins to 1783, when James Man established it as a sugar cooperage and brokerage.
+London-based Man Group traced its origins to 1783 when James Man established it as a sugar cooperage and brokerage.
 It’s now the world’s largest publicly-traded hedge fund with $62 billion in AUM as of June 2019.
-It is by far the largest hedge fund in Europe.
+It is by far the biggest hedge fund in Europe.
 Man Group also has offices in New York, Boston, Hong Kong, Tokyo, Sydney, and Switzerland.

 2- Renaissance Technologies

-Founded by noted mathematician Jim Simmons in 1982, Renaissance Technologies is a highly secretive hedge fund with an incredible track record.
+Founded by noted mathematician Jim Simmons in 1982, Renaissance Technologies is a highly secretive firm with an incredible track record.
 Its flagship Medallion fund has returned a staggering 66% annually before fees and 39% after fees between 1988 and 2018.
 Jim Simmons is an award-winning mathematician and a Cold War-era code breaker for the National Security Agency.
-Renaissance Technologies employs complex mathematical models to analyze and execute trades.
-It has $68 billion in AUM as of June 2019.
+Renaissance Technologies employs complex mathematical models to analyze and execute trades and has $68 billion in AUM as of June 2019.

 1- Bridgewater Associates